Also known as

-A fast growing, long flowering creeper with orange, yellow, cream or white flowers with usually a black center.
+A fast-growing, long flowering creeper with orange, yellow, cream or white flowers with usually a black centre.
 It is very versatile, can tolerate many types of soil and only uses a moderate amount of water.
-Can also handle light shade and needs warm conditions to thrive.
+Commonly known by the names Clock Vine and Black-Eyed Susan Vine.
+This plant can handle light shade and needs warm conditions to thrive.
 Attracts insects and birds when flowering in summer.
 Used in traditional medicine.
 ZA Distribution: KwaZulu-Natal, Mpumalanga.

 Allow seedheads to dry on plants, remove and collect seeds.

 How to propagate Clock Vine

 Sow seeds in shallow holes and cover.
 Germination takes 10-15 days but germination can be speeded up by soaking seeds in water overnight.